jedwards24/active/README.md

 # active

-For analysing my running and cycling data.
+For analysing GPS watch and cycling computer data.